 Paying It Forward: 2019’s Local Adviser of the Year

-When a Participate teacher arrives ready to take on the new adventure of living and working in the US, providing him or her with a bit of extra support can make all of the difference.
+When an ambassador with Participate Learning arrives ready to take on the new adventure of living and working in the US, providing him or her with a bit of extra support can make all of the difference.
 The Local Adviser Program pairs incoming teachers with experienced teachers who will serve as guides and resources in their advisees’ new communities.

-Local advisers offer another additional level of support to incoming Participate teachers.
-As experienced Participate teachers, they provide guidance and help new teachers transition to their new communities and teaching positions.
+Local advisers offer another additional level of support to incoming ambassadors.
+As experienced ambassadors, they provide guidance and help new ambassadors transition to their new communities and teaching positions.
 All local advisers serve as mentors to new teachers and share what they learned from their own experiences about how to be a successful cultural ambassador of their country.
 Each year, one local adviser who goes above and beyond for his or her advisees is recognized as Local Adviser of the Year.

 “My adviser was so good when I was preparing to travel to the US, so I wanted to be that person for someone who is coming to a new place,” says Madonna.